chiahsien/CHTCollectionViewWaterfallLayout/README.md

 ```

 #### Step 2
-Your collectionView's delegate (which often is your view controller) must conforms to `CHTCollectionViewDelegateWaterfallLayout` protocol and implements the required method:
+Your collection view's delegate (which often is your view controller) must conforms to `CHTCollectionViewDelegateWaterfallLayout` protocol and implements the required method, all you need to do is return the original size of the item:

 ``` objc
 - (CGSize)collectionView:(UICollectionView *)collectionView layout:(UICollectionViewLayout *)collectionViewLayout sizeForItemAtIndexPath:(NSIndexPath *)indexPath;